 The $E$-string theory is a typical 6d $(1,0)$ superconformal field theory (SCFT) with $E_8$ flavor symmetry \cite{Witten:1995gx,Seiberg:1996vs,Ganor:1996mu}.
 In the $S^1/\mathbb{Z}_2$ compactification of M-theory, $m$ $E$-strings are realized by $m$ M2-branes stretched between a M5-brane and a M9-brane.
 The bound state of $m$ $E$-strings are captured by topologically twisted 4d $\mathcal{N}=4$ $U(m)$ Yang-Mills theories on half K3, which is an elliptic surface realized as $\mathbb{P}^2$ with nine points blown up \cite{Klemm:1996hh,Minahan:1998vr}.
-From the view point of Calabi-Yau geometry, the $E$-string theory is equivalent to topological string theory on local half K3 Calabi-Yau threefold.
-By $S^1$ compactification, $E$-string theory gives marginal 5d $\mathcal{N}=1$ $SU(2)$ gauge theory with eight fundamentals, which can flow to all 5d $\mathcal{N}=1$ SCFTs \cite{Seiberg:1996bd}. $E$-string theory is also closely connected to van Diejen integrable model and elliptic Painlev\'e system \cite{noumi2020elliptic,chen2021string}.
-All these relations make $E$-string theory the mother of all ``genus one'' theories in the sense of mirror/spectral curves, or all ``rank one'' theories in the sense of Coulomb branch dimension.
+From the view point of Calabi--Yau geometry, the $E$-string theory is equivalent to topological string theory on local half K3 Calabi--Yau threefold.
+By $S^1$ compactification, $E$-string theory gives marginal 5d $\mathcal{N}=1$ $SU(2)$ gauge theory with eight fundamentals, which can flow to almost all 5d rank-one SCFTs \cite{Seiberg:1996bd}. $E$-string theory is also closely connected to van Diejen integrable model and elliptic Painlev\'e system \cite{Nazzal:2018brc,noumi2020elliptic}.
+All these relations make $E$-string theory the mother of almost all ``genus one'' theories in the sense of mirror/spectral curves, or ``rank one'' theories in the sense of Coulomb branch dimension.

 A general spacetime setting which preserves the supersymmetry for $E$-string theory is the so called 6d Omega background $(\mathbb{C}^2\times T^2)_{\epsilon_1,\epsilon_2}$, where each $\mathbb{C}$ plane is rotated by $z_i\to e^{\epsilon_i}z_i$ around the cycles of the torus.
 For such system, the $\epsilon_{1,2}$ expansion of the total instanton free energy $F=\sum_{n,g,m\ge0}Q^m(-\epsilon_1\epsilon_2)^{g-1}(\epsilon_1+\epsilon_2)^{2n}F_{(n,g,m)}$ defines the refined free energies of $E$-strings, where $Q$ counts the number of strings.
 The situation when keeping all $E_8$ flavor fugacities $\mathfrak{z}$ is often called massive, while turning $\mathfrak{z}=0$ massless.
 It is generally conjectured that the refined free energies $F_{(n,g,m)}$ of $m$ $E$-strings in the massive case are $W(E_8)$-invariant quasi Jacobi forms of index $m$.